rimelabs/rime-pipecat-agents/README.md

    # Record the audio output (works with any of the above)
    uv run rime_agent.py --text "your text" --record

+   # Use HTTP instead of WebSocket (can be combined with any of the above)
+   uv run rime_agent.py --text "your text" --http
    ```

    When using --record, the audio will be saved in the /recordings directory with a timestamp.